-1. Central Route – persuading using logic, reasoning, and deep thinking.
+1. Central Route – Direct reasoning aimed at logical arguments.
+Persuading using logic, reasoning, and deep thinking.
 AKA. creating Preference

 Central Route Processing: pour on the facts, stats, evidence, testimonials, studies, reports, and case histories.
 Weave an argument.

-2. Peripheral Route – persuading using the association of pleasant thoughts and positive images.
+2. Peripheral Route – Indirect route making the consumer come up with the idea themselves. persuading using the association of pleasant thoughts and positive images.
 Aka, cues

 Peripheral Route Processing: load your ads full of colorful, pleasant images, humourous or popular subject matter, or celebrities.
 Visual anchors.

 - Comparison: The power of your peers.
 Bandwagon effect.
 Social proof.
 Need to belong.
 Everybody is doing it.

 - Liking: The Balance Theory.
 “I like you… take my money!”
 Attractive people have greater influence.
 Consider trustworthy and likable.

 - Authority: Cracking the code of credibility.
 Mental shortcut.
 Man in the “white lab coat”.

 - Reciprocation: What goes around comes around… profitably!
 Free samples and giving stuff away creates goodwill and obligation.

 - Commitment/consistency: The “Four Walls” technique.
 Box them in.
 Elicit small actions and “yes” responses that cultivate to a larger request.